microsoft/onnxruntime/BUILD.md

       libpython3.6-dev python3-pip python3-dev python3-setuptools python3-wheel
     ```

-4. Cmake is needed by ONNX Runtime build.
-The version available with Ubuntu 18.04 is 3.10
+4. Cmake is needed to build ONNX Runtime.
+Because the minimum required version is 3.13,
-   but the minimum version required is 3.13 it is necessary to build from source.
-Download
-   Unix/Linux sources from https://cmake.org/download/
+   it is necessary to build CMake from source.
+Download Unix/Linux sources from https://cmake.org/download/
-   3.17.5 and 3.18.4 have been tested on Jetson.
+   and follow https://cmake.org/install/ to build from source.
+Version 3.17.5 and 3.18.4 have been tested on Jetson.

 5. Build the ONNX Runtime Python wheel: